LiamJCates/Programming-Notes/C++/Utilities/STL/Containers/Sequence/Bitset/_Bitset.md

 To define a set of bit flags, we’ll typically use an unsigned integer of the appropriate size (8 bits, 16 bits, 32 bits, etc… depending on how many flags we have), or std::bitset.

+Bitsets

+A bitset is a data structure that stores a fixed­size bit sequence.
+You can manipulate each bit.

+The STL offers the std::bitset in the <bitset> header.

+  #include <bitset>

+The class template bitset takes a single template parameter corresponding to the desired size.
+You could achieve similar functionality using a bool array, but bitset is optimized for space efficiency and provides some special convenience operations.

+NOTE
+The STL specializes std::vector<bool>, so it might benefit from the same space efficiencies as bitset.

   #include <bitset> // for std::bitset

   std::bitset<8> mybitset {}; // 8 bits in size means room for 8 flags

 Bit manipulation is one of the few times when you should unambiguously use unsigned integers (or std::bitset).

+A default constructed bitset contains all zero (false) bits.
+To initialize bitsets with other contents, you can provide an unsigned long long value.
+This integer’s bitwise representation sets the value of bitset.
+You can access individual bits in the bitset using operator[].

 Bit numbering and bit positions